-Nominees need to demonstrate exceptional and sustained achievement related to pluralism.
-Nominees can originate from a range of disciplines.
-An international jury of independent experts will evaluate submissions using the following criteria.
+An international jury of independent experts evaluates submissions using the following criteria.

 Measuring impact in the field of pluralism is a complex task.
 When measuring impact, the Award focuses on the direct results of an individual’s or organization’s activities.
-Nominees must demonstrate that their achievements:
+Candidates must demonstrate that their achievements:

 - Have clearly advanced pluralism.